shakfu/py-js/README.md

 ### Sidenote about building on a Mac

 You will find that make will fail with 1 error, and it will be a codesigning error that is particular to Apple's process.
-You can ignore this error (provided there areno other errors), since since infuriatingly this error appears and disapears when it feels like.
-You will be surprised that the same code that produced a codesign error builds successfully without one!
+While this can mostly ignored (unless your only focus is codesigning the external).

+The issue I found is that if one develops the external in the natural place of testing (on a mac at least) in ~/Documents/Max 8/Packages/<external> and iCloud Drive is switched on then the latter interferes with the code signing step on xcodebuild.

+The solution is to move the external project folder to a non iCloud drive folder (such as ~/Downloads for example) and then run "xattr -cr ." in the the project directory to remove the detritus (ironically which Apple's system is itself creating) and then it should succeed (provided you have your Info.plist and bundle id correctly specified).

+I've tried this twice and  and it works (for  "sign to run locally" case and for the "Development" case).

 ### Develop it